Nikhilesh-hub/TTS-Streamlit-App/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or higher (Python 3.10.12 recommended for deployment)
 - Streamlit 1.23.0
 - gTTS 2.3.2 (Google Text-to-Speech)
+- Pillow 9.5.0
+- NumPy 1.20.0 or higher
+- Pandas 1.3.0 or higher

 ## Note